yumiruuwu/Hoshino-Source-Code/README.md

 ##### Created by Mykm & replicanya

 # Hold up!!!
-## Don't clone this repo yet else it won't work.
+## Don't clone this repo yet, it won't work right now.

 ## About this bot:
 - This bot can be used for moderating your server and yes, music commands included but still in beta.